-He and his blender have appeared on plenty of morning talk shows, as well as the Discovery Channel, and even on the History Channel's Long Runner Modern Marvels
+He and his blender have appeared on plenty of morning talk shows and the Discovery Channel, and even on the History Channel's Long Runner Modern Marvels.
+Will It Blend? itself is a long-runner, having premiered in 2006, and still releasing the occasional video ever since.
+As of 2022, the last episode was released in 2020.

 - Arson, Murder, and Jaywalking: The Boron Steel episode (Ford Fiesta ad).
 "First I tried to saw it, drill through it, torch it...
 I even jumped on it."